microsoft/BotFramework-DirectLineJS/STREAMING-EXTENSIONS.md

 ## Run automated tests

-- Clone this repository with `ckk/protocoljs` branch
+- Clone this repository branch
 - `npm ci`
    - Please ignore `node-gyp` errors, it is a warning instead
 - `npm test`